ihadgraft/django-settings-manager/README.md

 # Settings Manager

-This project provides a simple and extensible strategy for managing Django settings in YAML files that can be loaded from multiple locations.
+This project provides a simple and extensible strategy for managing Django settings in YAML files that can be loaded from multiple locations and prioritized.
+This makes it easy to provide application configuration that the user can override or extend for a specific environment without having to depend on Python.
+This is very useful for containerized environments (e.g. docker-compose, OpenShift/OKD) where configuration values may be derived from multiple places.

-## Settings files

 The settings manager takes a list of directories and loads all *.yaml or *.yml files in them.

+## Settings file format

 To control the order of loading, set _meta.priority.
 For example:

 ```yaml
 _meta: